hariansh-singh/TodoManager-React/README.md

 2. Navigate to the project directory: `cd project-name`
 3. Install dependencies: `npm install`

-## Usage

-1. Start the development server: `npm start`
-2. Open your browser and visit `http://localhost:3000`
-3. Explore the todo application and enjoy the various functionalities.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.